hoeggsoftware/dataweave1katas/README.md

 ## Exercise 5

+Given the src/test/resources/input/national_championship.xml, produce output as json that contains the following metrics:

 - totalAge - Summed total age of all attendees
 - avgAgeInt - Average age of all attendees as an Integer
-- avgAgeFloat - Average age of all attendees as a Float
+- avgAgeFloat - Average age of all attendees as a Float to nearest tenth
-- idList - List of all ids
-- firstNames - list of all attendees first names
+- oldest - age of the oldest attendee
-- uniqueLastNames - List of all last names throwing out duplicates
+- youngest - age of the youngest attendee

-- idSegments - Array of arrays of all id segments between dashes.
-Example ['123-456', '123-789'] would become [['123'],['456'],['123'],['789']]
+%var oldest = payload.people.*person filter ($.age == oldestAge)
+{